totalspectrum/spin2cpp/doc/basic.md

 ### CLASS

 A `class` is an abstract collection of variables and functions.
 If you've used the Spin language, a class is like a Spin object.

+#### Class Using

-In fact, Spin objects may be directly imported as classes:
+Spin objects may be directly imported as classes:
 ```
 #ifdef __P2__
    dim ser as class using "spin/SmartSerial"